 Wooden toys have received a lot of hype lately and for good reasons.
-They are more open-ended, which tends to encourage problem-solving, decision making and social interaction, and because they are not as overstimulating as many toys on the market today with many buttons, colors, and gadgets.
+They are more open-ended, which tends to encourage problem-solving, decision making and social interaction, and because they are not as overstimulating as many toys on the market today.
+Wooden toys don’t come with many buttons, colors, or gadgets which requires children to use their own imaginations to be entertained.
 Wooden toys are also timeless and can grow with a child.
 However, just as not all plastic toys are the same, neither are wooden toys.
 I've strategically chosen a few toys below that I love and have added some insight as to why I think they are fantastic.
 Hope you enjoy the list!
 I've also included affiliate links for your convenience.
 You can click on the pictures to learn more about each toy.

-This Fold and Go Dollhouse is built to last.
-Without any unnecessary distractions, it allows kids to enter a world of pretend play and use their imaginations.
+This Portable Dollhouse is built to last.
+Without any unnecessary distractions, it allows kids to enter a world of pretend play and imagination.
 Playing pretend is extremely important for encouraging the development of language, social-emotional skills, and problem-solving.

-I love that Grimm's 4-Part Wooden Stacking Tower includes shapes that are more practical and age appropriate.
+I love that this Grimm's 4-Part Wooden Stacking Tower comes with shapes that are more meaningful and age appropriate.
 For example, a leaf and a flower will have more relevance to a small child than a triangle.

 Hape Pound & Tap Bench teaches cause and effect in a fun and engaging way.
-Push the ball down with the hammer so that it falls through the hole and plays a melody on the xylophone.
+To play, push the ball down with the hammer so that it falls through the hole and plays a melody on the xylophone as it rolls down.
 You can also remove the xylophone and use both toys independently of one another.

-This Rhythm Box is beautiful and an excellent way to teach kids about music and tempo.
+This Rhythm Box is beautifully made and serves as an excellent way to teach kids about music and tempo.
 Use it to engage in pretend play, develop motor skills and coordination, and build self-confidence as well.